-Below are some scenes from my day trip to Franciacorta, the sparkling wine-producing region of central Lombardy, followed by an afternoon exploring Lake Iseo.
-I began the morning at Scuderia Crazy Horse, an equestrian facility in Erbusco, the heart of Franciacorta.
+Here are some scenes from the morning I spent in Franciacorta, the sparkling wine-producing region of central Lombardy, followed by an afternoon exploring Lake Iseo and an evening in Brescia.
+I began the day at Scuderia Crazy Horse, an equestrian facility in Erbusco, the heart of Franciacorta.
 I rode a spry colt named Cognac through vineyards and bridal trails.
-It was a beautiful fall day and the scenery was sublime, made even more striking by the hints of vibrant autumnal foliage as the vines began to turn.
+It was a beautiful fall day and the scenery was sublime, made even more striking by hints of vibrant autumnal foliage from the omnipresent sea of grape vines.

-Afterwards, I drove to Sulzano on the eastern shore of Lake Iseo to catch a ferry to Monte Isola, a verdent mountain of an island that rises from the center of the lake.
-When I arrived, Sulzano was packed and I couldn’t find a parking spot, so I drove to Sale Marasino, another ferry station a few miles north.
-Fortunately,, there was ample parking in Sale Marasino.
-Moments after leaving my car, I was on a passenger ferry bound for Carzano, a tiny fishing village on the northeast corner of Monte Isola.
+Afterwards, I drove to Sulzano on the eastern shore of Lake Iseo to catch a ferry to Monte Isola, the verdant mountain of an island that rises from the center of the lake.
+When I arrived, Sulzano was packed with daytrippers and I couldn’t find a parking spot.
+I continued on to Sale Marasino, another ferry station a few miles north, where fortunately there was ample parking.
+Moments after leaving my car I was on a passenger ferry bound for Carzano, a tiny fishing village on the northeast corner of Monte Isola.

-From Carzano, I hiked around the northern crown of Monte Isola, which had unmitigated views of the lake’s northern reaches, the Orobie Alps, and Isola di Loreto, a tiny island in the lake with a neo-Gothic castle.
-When I reached Siviano, a village on the northwest corner of the island, I stopped for lunch at Ristorante La Torre.
+From Carzano, I hiked along a trail that wrapped around the northern crown of Monte Isola, with unmitigated views of the lake’s northern reaches, the Orobie Alps, and Isola di Loreto, a tiny island with a neo-Gothic castle.
+I stopped for lunch at Ristorante La Torre in Siviano, a village on the island’s northwest corner.
 I ordered a pizza and devoured it — I was hungry after all that riding and walking.
-After lunch, I hiked up and over the spine of Monte Isola along an old mule track, cutting through the tiny hamlet of Orzano.
-After several steep switchbacks, the trail led me back down to Carzano, where I caught the next ferry over to Sale Marasino.
+After lunch, I hiked up and over the spine of Monte Isola via an old mule track, cutting through the tiny hamlet of Orzano.
+After several steep switchbacks, the trail led me back down to Carzano, where I caught the next ferry bound for Sale Marasino.